-Breadcrumbs are an essential part of website navigation and design.
-As a web designer myself, I always include breadcrumbs on client websites.
+Breadcrumbs are an essential part of web design.
+As a web developer, I always include breadcrumb navigation on websites.
 I’ll explain everything you need to know about effectively using breadcrumbs:

-- What are breadcrumbs, and how do they work
+- What are breadcrumbs on websites, and how do they work

 - Key benefits of using breadcrumbs